lhzcode/es10-cn/functions-classes.md

 	FunctionBody[+Yield, +Await]
 ```

-> NOTE1 YieldExpression and AwaitExpression cannot be used within the FormalParameters of an async generator function because any expressions that are part of FormalParameters are evaluated before the resulting async generator object is in a resumable state.
+> 注1 YieldExpression and AwaitExpression cannot be used within the FormalParameters of an async generator function because any expressions that are part of FormalParameters are evaluated before the resulting async generator object is in a resumable state.

-> NOTE 2 Abstract operations relating to async generator objects are defined in 25.5.3
+> 注 2 Abstract operations relating to async generator objects are defined in 25.5.3

 ### 14.5.1 SS: Early Errors <div id="sec-async-generator-function-definitions-static-semantics-early-errors"></div>